 For a list of green printers, visit the following web resources:

-- renourish: developed initially as a resource for the graphic design industry
+- Re-nourish: sustainable systems for the design industry

 - Forest Stewardship Council: Printers with FSC Chain-of-Custody Certification

 - Waterless Printing Association: Find a Waterless Printer

 Then you will want to make sure that your designer and printer have conversations early in the project’s genesis to ensure that everyone is on the same page.
 Johnson warns that problems can arise when the designer moves forward on a project without a clear understanding of what parameters need to be followed to facilitate an eco-friendly print job.
 “There are two main things that affect green printing,” Johnson explains.
 “One is paper and two is design.”